isovic/graphmap/README.md

 - Mapping quality.
 - Sensible alignment score.
 - E-value added in reported alignments!
 Look for a custom ZE parameter in the SAM lines.
-- Secondary alignments can now be output as well (the -Z parameter).
+- Secondary alignments can now be output as well (use the -Z parameter).

 Addressed several reported issues:
 - Output only the first whitespace-separated token in the qname field of the SAM output.
 Previously the entire read's header was output.